 For a while now I’ve wanted to assemble a second volume of Death’s Garden.
 I think there are a lot more stories to be told about relationships people have formed with graveyards.
 For instance, what’s it like to be a tour guide?
 How are cemetery weddings different than others?
 What’s the strangest cemetery you’ve ever visited, or the most beautiful, or the spookiest?

-Eventually, I’d like to put these new essays into a physical book, but for now, I’d like to kick off a new feature on Cemetery Travel.
+Eventually, I’d like to put these new essays into a physical book, but for now, I’d like to feature them on Cemetery Travel.
 This feature is open to anyone who has ever visited a cemetery where something special happened, either good or bad.
 Tell me about your relationship with a cemetery.
 I’d like to publish it on CemeteryTravel.com.

 What I’m looking for: